Kinscape enables families to connect through privately shared stories that are saved as memories to create a living family history.

-Kinscape is about story telling and to build a powerful story telling tool we needed to deeply understand story telling in the context of families.
-Through interviews, research and experimentation with prototypes, we learned about the ways people share stories the things that motivate story telling and the things that make it difficult.
+To build a powerful story telling tool we needed to understand story telling in the context of families.
+Through interviews, research and experimentation with prototypes, we learned about the ways people share stories, what motivates story telling and the things that make it difficult.

 For Kinscape to work we needed to give all family members the to ability to tell great stories with little investment.
 To do this, we put media like videos, images and audio, media that people where already using to tell and share stories, at the heart of our story structure.
 This architecture enabled users to put together stories using media like building blocks that they could then elaborate on with captions and narrative.